d2l-ai/d2l-vi/chapter_convolutional-neural-networks/conv-layer.md

 both from left to right and top to bottom.
-When the convolution window slides to a certain position, the input subarray contained in that window and the kernel array are multiplied (element-wise) and the resulting array is summed up yielding a single scalar value.
+When the convolution window slides to a certain position, the input subarray contained in that window and the kernel array are multiplied (elementwise) and the resulting array is summed up yielding a single scalar value.
 This result if precisely the value of the output array